 You may need to file written paperwork related to your claim.
 Be sure to save all records from your injury or illness.

 The Division of Workers’ Compensation does not pay for or give out AT items.
 It does not pay workers other benefits.
 The employer or the employer’s insurance pays for benefits under the regulatory authority of the Division of Workers’ Compensation.
-Learn more about workers’ compensation at the Division of Workers’ Compensation website: http://www.iowaworkforce.org/wc/faq.htm.
+Learn more about workers’ compensation at the Iowa Division of Workers’ Compensation website.

 The amount of compensation received is dependent upon the employee’s salary prior to injury and the extent of the injury.

-If you have questions about the inclusion of Assistive Technology in a workers’ compensation claim, please get in touch with Iowa Compass.
+If you have questions about the inclusion of Assistive Technology in a workers’ compensation claim, please contact Iowa Compass.

 Disclaimer: This tip sheet is for information only.
 It cannot guarantee funding.
 Iowa Compass makes regular updates to give current and accurate information.
 We cannot be held liable for any outdated or incorrect information.